Strand, London

-Strand (or the Strand) is a major thoroughfare in the City of Westminster, Central London.
-The street, which is part of London's West End theatreland, runs just over 3/4 mi from Trafalgar Square eastwards to Temple Bar, where the road becomes Fleet Street in the City of London, and is part of the A4, a main road running west from inner London.
+The Strand (commonly referred to with a leading "The", but formally without) is a major street in the City of Westminster, Central London.
+The street, which is part of London's West End theatreland, runs just over 3/4 mi from Trafalgar Square eastwards to Temple Bar, where it becomes Fleet Street in the City of London, and is part of the A4, a main road running west from central London.

-The road's name comes from the Old English strond, meaning the edge of a river, as it historically ran alongside the north bank of the River Thames.
-The street was much identified with the British upper classes between the 12th and 17th centuries, with many historically important mansions being built between the Strand and the river.
-These included Essex House, Arundel House, Somerset House, Savoy Palace, Durham House and Cecil House.
+The road's name comes from the Old English strond, meaning the beach or edge of a river, as it historically ran alongside the north bank of the River Thames.
+The river side of the street was home to grand houses, interspersed with slum alleys, between the 12th and 17th centuries.
+Mansions of historical importance built between the Strand and the river included Essex House, Arundel House, Old Somerset House, Savoy Palace, Durham House, York House and Cecil House, none of which survive.
 The aristocracy moved to the West End during the 17th century, and the Strand became known for its coffee shops, restaurants and taverns.
-The street was a centre point for theatre and music hall during the 19th century, and several venues remain on the Strand.
-At the east end of the street are two historic churches: St Mary le Strand and St Clement Danes.
+The street was a centre point for theatre and music hall during the 19th century, and several venues have survived to the current day.

+At the east end of the street are two English Baroque churches: St Mary le Strand by James Gibbs and St Clement Danes by Christopher Wren.
 This easternmost stretch of the Strand is also home to King's College, one of the two founding colleges of the University of London.
-In addition to the current Somerset House, other important structures include the Royal Courts of Justice and Australia House.
+Other notable structures include the Royal Courts of Justice and Australia House.

 Several authors, poets and philosophers have lived on or near the Strand, including Charles Dickens, Ralph Waldo Emerson and Virginia Woolf.
-The street has been commemorated in the song "Let's All Go Down the Strand", now recognised as a typical piece of Cockney music hall.